 While this formula works well enough for most industries, it doesn’t provide enough context for a SaaS company.

 SaaS companies should break this formula down by categorizing their gross margins into services and subscription-based revenue streams.
-Note that in the SaaS context, employee salaries associated with product development and core services (such as DevOps, customer support, customer success, etc) should also be filed under COGS and not selling, general, and administrative (SG&A) expenses, since they’re part of the recurring expenses associated with the production process.
+Note that in the SaaS context, employee salaries associated with product development and core services (such as DevOps, customer support, customer success, etc.) should also be filed under cost of goods sold (COGS) and not selling, general, and administrative expenses, since they’re part of the recurring expenses associated with the production process.

 Calculating your subscription gross margin